-It’s 2020, and with a new year comes the perfect opportunity to make changes for the better.
-New Year’s resolutions offer a fresh start—whether you vow to eat your vegetables, try a new hobby, exercise more or go to bed earlier.
+It’s almost 2021, and with a new year comes fresh hope that this year will be better than the last.
+Beyond hoping for a smoother year than 2020, New Year’s offers the opportunity to commit to new goals, whether you vow to eat your vegetables, try a new hobby, exercise more or go to bed earlier.

 Making resolutions doesn’t just have to be for adults—and it’s never too late to get started on them!
 Create a new family tradition and get your kids involved.
 Have a discussion about the New Year’s resolutions they’d like to help make for themselves and the whole family.
 Here are a few of our favorite ideas to get the conversation going.
 Happy New Year!

 Resolution: Mindful Eating

 Hello, fruits and veggies.
 Fit in more of the good stuff by approaching meals with fruits and veggies first.
 Fill each plate at least halfway with a range of different options.
 Make sure to choose plates that are suitable for their age: Aim for a six-inch plate for toddlers and a nine-inch plate for kids and early adolescents.
-If your kids tend to push them away, try to get creative and make it fun by playing fruit and veggie “bingo,” which will encourage consuming a broader variety.
+If your kids tend to push them away, try to get creative and make it fun by getting your kids involved at mealtime (a few suggestions here!).
 Or, challenge the family to eat an entire rainbow in one day, and let your little ones choose each item.